yangxvlin/comp90025-pmc-notes/README.md

       - Each node on a bus has a bus master which requests access to the bus, called a <u>**bus request**</u>, when then node requires to use the bus.
 This is a global request sent to all nodes on the bus.
       - The node that currently has access to the bus responds with either a <u>**bus grant**</u> or a <u>**bus busy signal**</u>, which is also globally known to all bus masters.
     - > [2019s2 Q5b 2marks] Name and explain an advantage and a disadvantage of using a bus for a shared-memory computer, compared with other architectures.
-      - TODO check correctness
-      - adv: easy to add new processor/memory to the system
+      - adv: the ability to do bus snooping to keep the caches coherent and easy to add new processor/memory to the system
       - disadv: has a communication bottleneck, all p nodes on a bus are continuously requesting access then a bus can supply O(1/p) of its available bandwidth to each node.
   - static networks (point-to-point networks)
     - = fixed point-to-point connections between modules